DramatikMan/app-django/README.md

 # Music App

-Allows you to host or join rooms to control the host's Spotify playback.
+Allows you to host or join rooms to control host's Spotify playback.
+Prerequisites for this to work:

-A Room host has to start playing something from their Spotify account AND their account has to have Premium for this to work.
+- a room's host has to start playing something from their Spotify account
-Spotify API rules, not mine ¯\\\_(ツ)_/¯ .
+- their account has to be Premium (Spotify API rules, not mine ¯\\\_(ツ)_/¯ )

-## Local startup w/ `docker compose`
+## Startup

 ### Step 1